 Comfort and Recovery After Your Treatment

 You may have some soreness and swelling for a few days after surgery.
 Most Oklahoma City patients who have small-scale grafting can return to work a day or two later.
 Patients with larger-scale grafting needs may require more time to feel comfortable prior to returning to normal daily activities.

 Some Oklahoma City Patients usually need three-to-four months for the bone and graft to integrate before they can have follow-up procedures.
 In some cases, however, patients have enough strength at the graft site that doctors can combine grafting and implant placement into the same surgery.

 Caring for the surgical site is relatively straightforward.
 The grafts that OKC-OMS in Oklahoma City places are usually particulate or sand-like, which allows us to shape the material more closely to the area of need.
 You may notice some loose particles as you heal, but this is perfectly normal.

 As a result of your bone grafting procedure, you can expect a stronger foundation for your dental implants or jaw surgery.
 This important step will help you achieve a longer lasting outcome, more predictable results, and an overall more aesthetic appearance.

 Bone grafting is one part of a comprehensive approach to restoring teeth and their supporting structures.
-To establish a treatment plan for your needs, contact OKC-OMS online or by phone in Oklahoma City for an appointment.
+To establish a treatment plan for your needs, contact OKC-OMS online or by phone in the Oklahoma City area for an appointment.